 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

-The park has 38 tent spaces, 35 utility spaces, one dump station, one restroom in the day-use area, and two restrooms with showers in the campground area.
-Maximum site length is 60-feet (limited availability).
-Two of the tent sites are for primitive use (hikers and bicyclers) only.
-There is one Cascadia Marine Trail site available to wind/human powered beachable watercrafts.
+The park has 38 standard campsites, 35 partial-hookup sites, two hiker/biker sites, one dump station, one restroom in the day-use area and two restrooms with showers in the campground area.
+Maximum site length is 60 feet (limited availability).
+There is one Cascadia Marine Trail site available to those arriving by wind- and human-powered watercraft.
 The site is available on a first-come, first-served basis.
 Camping areas are subject to availability, and reservations are in effect May 15 through Sept.
 15.

 Reservations & fees